The McGill Supplemental Health Plan provides protection for a range of medical items, services and procedures not covered under your provincial plan.

 Your coverage under the plan will end when you leave the University (before retirement), fail to qualify for coverage under the terms of the plan, or opt out of the plan altogether.

-Please refer to Life events for more details.
+Please refer to Changes to your coverage (life events) for more details.

 If you become disabled